Are you asking yourself, “How do I create the best blog post workflow so that I can get my article published quickly?”

 - Publication and promotion

 There is a science behind the flow of writing an article and Bramework has mastered it!
-We will review how each one plays a role in the success of your content.
+I will review how each one plays a role in the success of your content.

 Congrats!
 You now have a topic and keywords to start your blog.